HydraMeshnet/developer-portal/sdk/tutorial_create_vault.md

 The Typescript package is available on [npmjs.com](https://www.npmjs.com/package/@internet-of-people/sdk).

-In Typescript, you need to use multiple modules from the SDK (The Layer1 and Network module are already included in the project template).
+In Typescript, you need to use multiple modules from the SDK (The Layer1 and Network modules are already included in the project template).
 Additional features can be accessed through other modules about which you can read [here](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/sdk#Modules).

 ```typescript
 // Import the Crypto module from our SDK